umr4nlp/umr-guidelines/guidelines.md

 For this sentence, the temporal relations represent the fact that the *conviction* event and the *sentence* event both happened *last week*, which itself depends on the DCT for its temporal interpretation, and that the *sentence* event happened after the *conviction*.
 The modal dependencies indicate that from the author's perspective, the *conviction* event and the
 *sentence* event definitely happened, and that *Pope* is certainly *the American businessman*.
 It introduces a *NULL_CHARGER* conceiver to indicate that the authority that charged Pope (which is not explicit in the text) presents the *spying* event as a certainty.
-The co-reference annotation specifies that *Pope* in sentence 2 and *Edmund Pope* in sentence 1 are the same entity.
+The coreference annotation specifies that *Pope* in sentence 2 and *Edmund Pope* in sentence 1 are the same entity.

 <span id="1 (3)" label="1 (3)">\[1 (3)\]</span>
 ```